Explanation of Names

 native to E. Asia, accidentally introduced to N. Amer., established around the Great Lakes (see distribution map

-) and has spread as far as CO, AR, and GA.
+) and has spread as far as CO, LA, and GA.

 adults in spring and summer; larvae in summer and fall

 hosts: Fraxinus spp.; larvae feed on inner bark of ash trees, disrupting the flow of water and nutrients, and killing infested trees within 1-4 years; adults feed on ash leaves

 one generation per year; overwinters as larva in outer sapwood/bark; pupate in April-May; adults emerge in late spring through D-shaped exit holes and lay eggs on host tree; larvae chew through outer bark and bore S-shaped tunnels in inner bark until late fall, then stop feeding

 Accidentally introduced with imported packaging/crating wood, probably in the late 1990s; first reported in se.
 MI and sw.
 ON in 2002.